SpencerJDennis/AnimalShelterAPI/README.md

 ## Description

 _An API where you can access the dogs and cats in an animal shelter.
 The animals have species, id, name, and age.
 When you make a request to the Animal Shelter API, you will specify an HTTP method and a path.
-Additionally, you might also specify request headers and path, query, or body parameters.
-The API will return the response status code, response headers, and potentially a response body.
+If implemented correctly users should be able to display all animals available in the shelter/add,edit, and delete animals.

 ## Documentation/EndPoints